Steven David Catlin: Murders

-In April 1976, Joyce Catlin was admitted to Bakersfield's Mercy Hospital with a severe "flu"; she seemed to improve, then took a sudden turn for the worse and died of "pneumonia" in May 1977.
+In April 1976, Joyce Catlin was admitted to Bakersfield's Mercy Hospital with a severe "flu"; she seemed to improve, then took a sudden turn for the worse and died of "pneumonia" in May 1976.
 Also, in the same month, Catlin married his fifth wife, Glenna Kaye, and moved to Fresno, finding employment at a local garage.
 Quick promotions placed him in charge of 40 employees, but Catlin had expensive tastes, and cash was always short.
 On October 28, 1980, his adoptive father died suddenly, and the fluid in his lungs was attributed to cancer.
 Once again, the body was swiftly cremated on orders from Catlin.

 In 1981, Catlin's employers at the Fresno garage noticed missing auto parts.
-A subsequent background check turned up Steven's criminal record, and he was forced to resign, though no charges were filed.
+A subsequent background check turned up his criminal record, and he was forced to resign, though no charges were filed.
 Financially, the strain began to mount.
 On February 17, 1984, Glenna Kaye Catlin suddenly fell ill while visiting Las Vegas with her mother.
 Returning to Fresno, she was hospitalized with fluid in her lungs.
 Physicians were still trying to diagnose her illness when she died on March 14.

 Catlin, meanwhile, had received $57,000 from life insurance payments and acquired another fiancée, encountered on a visit to the hospital.
 Back in Bakersfield, his third ex-wife had followed the series of deaths in Catlin's life, and she approached the local sheriff with suspicions.
 Joyce Catlin had been cremated, but the hospital retained some of her tissue samples, which were submitted for analysis in November 1984.

 A few days later, on December 8, Catlin's mother, Martha, collapsed and died from a "stroke," shortly after a visit by Steven and his fiancée.
 Catlin had ordered that his mother's body be cremated, but the process was postponed until an autopsy could be performed.